Maximising Your Comfort When You Spend More Time In The Air Than On The Ground

-Binge-watch your favorite TV series, devour a delicious novel, or enjoy a cocktail with your fellow long-haul travellers.
+Binge-watch your favourite TV series, devour a delicious novel, or enjoy a cocktail with your fellow long-haul travellers.
 Before you know it, that 14-hour flight will start to feel like one long, relaxing party-in-the-sky.

 3. Work Without Distractions

-Without your boss calling, your coworkers emailing, or your clients texting, you’ll finally be able to get some real work done.
+Without your boss calling, your co-workers emailing, or your clients texting, you’ll finally be able to get some real work done.
 Take advantage of your long-haul flight and catch up on work without distractions.

 A long flight is also a great time to work on passion projects.
 Edit your podcast, start writing that novel, update your blog, or organize your computer files.

 I like to do my taxes on long-haul flights – I start calculating deductions in Abu Dhabi and by the time I land in Chicago, my refund is practically ready!

 Keep in mind that if you’re working online from the plane, you may want to avoid checking email (and certainly stay off of Facebook).
 This is your chance to work distraction-free, and hiding the fact that you’re online will protect you from the distraction of others.